Warren Evans

 Warren Cleage Evans (born December 30, 1948) is an American law enforcement official, lawyer, and politician serving as the county executive of Wayne County, Michigan since 2015.
-A member of the Democratic Party, Evans previously served as the chief of the Detroit Police Department from 2009 to 2010, and as the Wayne County Sheriff from 2003 to 2009.
+Evans is a member of the Democratic Party.
+Evans served as Wayne County Sheriff from 2003 to 2009 and the chief of the Detroit Police Department from 2009 to 2010.
+He was an unsuccessful candidate in the 2009 Detroit mayoral special election.

 Early career

 Evans began his career in law enforcement as a deputy with the Wayne County Sheriff's Department in 1970.
 Evans rose through the ranks of the department, serving as Undersheriff, the department's second-in-command officer from 1987 through 1991.
 Evans became the director of administration for the Wayne County Board of Commissioners in 1991 and created the Wayne County Department of Community Justice and served as its director from 1992 to 1997.
 He rejoined county government in 2001 as chief of Special Operations for the Wayne County Prosecutor's Office in 2001 and was named sheriff in 2003 and was elected to full terms in 2004 and 2008.